 All SSL clients need to specify trust.
-Trust is a set of CA certificates that specify which trusted certificate authorities are trusted by the client.
-In order to establish an SSL connection, RMI clients need to trust the certificate authorities that issued the server's digital certificates.
+Trust is establishing the set of certificates for the certificate authorities (CAs) that are trusted by the client.
+To establish an SSL connection, RMI clients need to trust the certificate authorities that issued the server's digital certificates.
 The location of the server's trusted CA certificate is specified when starting the RMI client.

 By default, all trusted certificate authorities available from the JDK (...\jre\lib\security\cacerts) are trusted by RMI clients.
-However, if the server's trusted CA certificate is stored in one of the following types of trust keystores, you need to specify certain command line arguments in order to use the keystore:
+However, if the server's trusted CA certificate is stored in one of the following trust keystores, you need to specify certain command line arguments in order to use the keystore: